Here are some of the (many!) places you may wish to begin your search for open educational resources.

 “These animated videos show the anatomy of body parts and organ systems and how diseases and conditions affect them.”

-Platform to host and watch videos.
+Vimeo is a platform for hosting and sharing videos.
 Not all videos on Vimeo are freely accessible.

 - World Lecture Project